-For further details about the activities and events audited, see the Audit Log Format Reference (doc file download).
+For more information about the activities and events audited, see the Audit Log Format Reference (doc file download).

 Audit logs are stored in your Azure storage account.
 You can define an audit log retention period.

 An auditing policy can be defined for a specific database or as a default server policy.
-A default server auditing policy will apply to all databases on a server which do not have a specific overriding database auditing policy defined.
+A default server auditing policy applies to all databases on a server, which do not have a specific overriding database auditing policy defined.

-navigate to the configuration blade of the SQL Data Warehouse database / SQL Server you want to audit.
-Click the Settings button on top and then, in the Setting blade, and select Auditing.
+Go to the Settings blade of the SQL Data Warehouse you want to audit.
+In the Settings blade, select Auditing & Threat detection.

 Next, enable auditing by clicking the ON button.

-In the auditing configuration blade, select STORAGE DETAILS to open the Audit Logs Storage Blade.
+In the auditing configuration blade, select STORAGE DETAILS to open the Audit Logs Storage blade.
 Select the Azure storage account where logs will be saved and, the retention period.
-Tip: Use the same storage account for all audited databases to get the most out of the preconfigured reports templates.

 - Click the OK button to save the storage details configuration.